Ski resorts struggle to hire amid Trump's student visa ban

 DENVER (AP) — Milagros Sotelo was looking forward to traveling from South America to Tennessee to start a job at Ober Gatlinburg ski resort this winter.
 The 22-year-old student worked the last two ski seasons in the equipment rental shop at the small resort nestled in the Smoky Mountains and was excited to reconnect with friends, practice her English and take a break from law school in Lima, Peru, where she lives.

-But on June 22, President Trump signed an executive order temporarily barring a wide variety of foreign worker visas, including J-1 visas often issued to South American students who come to North America during their summer break.
-Sotelo’s plans were put on hold, and now she’s scrambling to find a job closer to home.
+But on June 22, President Donald Trump signed an executive order temporarily barring a wide variety of foreign worker visas, including J-1 visas often issued to South American students who come to North America during their summer break.
+Sotelo’s plans were put on hold, and now she is scrambling to find a job closer to home.

 Trump argued foreigners pose a risk to American workers as the country tries to jumpstart its economy.